 Patients of hair loss doctors True & Dorin can expect a comfortable and quick hair transplant recovery.
 Before the second week after surgery, most of the redness and other signs of the operations will have subsided.

-Although each patient will experience a different rate of healing and recovery, and all patients should consult with their doctor beforehand, recovery and a return to more physical activities may follow a similar schedule:
+Individuals will experience a different rate of healing and recovery, and all patients should consult with their doctor beforehand regarding returning to more physical activities.
+General guidelines include:

-First Morning Following Procedure: Headband can be removed and you can gently shampoo your scalp.
+- The Morning Following the Procedure: Headband can be removed and you can gently shampoo your scalp.

-The First Week: You can return to work in as short as one to two days following treatment, but should avoid strenuous activity.
+- The First Week: You can return to work in as little as one to two days following treatment, but should avoid strenuous activity.
 Avoid alcohol for three days and smoking for two weeks.
 During this time, you will notice some scabbing and moderate redness.

 Significant variability will occur from person to person, depending on various factors.
-Therefore, to learn more about what you can expect following your hair restoration procedure, please contact us to learn more.
+To learn more about what you can expect following your hair restoration procedure, please contact us online or call (866) 629-0866 today.